 Classic Deviled Eggs

 Tapas Tips & Tricks

-- make them a day ahead of time and store filling.
+- Make them a day ahead of time and store filling.
 Pipe just before serving for best results.

-- to keep them from sliding on the serving tray, place on lettuce leaves or a pinch or two of salt.
+- To keep them from sliding on the serving tray, place on lettuce leaves or a pinch or two of salt.

-If you love this recipe as much as I do, please write a five-star review in the comment section below (or on Pinterest with the “tried it” button – you can now add pictures into reviews, too!), and be sure to help me share on facebook!
+If you love this recipe as much as I do, please leave us a five-star review in the comment section below.
+Thanks!

+Classic Deviled Eggs